Privacy Notice/Privacy Statement

 Who are Direct Local Health?

 Direct Local Health Ltd is a GP-shareholding company, established in 2008 to provide local health services for patients.
 Local GP Practices in Watford & Three Rivers joined together in a GP Federation to improve patient care and provide services for patients in the local and wider area.
-We provide several health services: GP, Nurse and Phlebotomy extended access appointments and a GP in ED service.
+We provide several health services: Extended Access GP, Nurse and Phlebotomy appointments, including Paediatric clinics, and a Primary Care Mental Health service.

 Privacy Notice Information